Where do I register to compete?

 Where do I park?

 Parking is available at Doheny State Beach Park, but it’s limited.
 Get there early for the spots close to the action.
-There will be overflow parking at nearby Dana Hills High School and shuttles from there.
+ARE WE GOING TO DO THE HIGH SCHOOL?

 What board should I bring?

 SUP Pro Men will be on 14′ and under and Women will be racing 12’6” throughout the weekend.
-Open Divisions can choose between 14’ or 12’6”.
-Prone racers will paddle 12’ for Distance, 10’6” for Technical.
-Youth, 10 and Under are required to race 11’ and shorter.
+Open Divisions can choose between 14′ or 12’6”.
+Prone racers will paddle 12′ for Distance and Technical races.
+Youth, 11 and Under are required to race 11′ and shorter.
 Please see REGISTRATION for more Class information.

 How many people will be racing in the Technical heats?